NavyaZaveri/jumpDB/README.md

 JumpDB is a simple key-value store that exploits Sorted String Tables.

-I've written a [tutorial](https://navyazaveri.github.io/algorithms/2020/01/12/write-a-kv-store-from-scratch.html)  which goes a little more in-depth into how it works.
+Here's a [tutorial](https://navyazaveri.github.io/algorithms/2020/01/12/write-a-kv-store-from-scratch.html)  which goes a little more in-depth into how it works.